Watermelon, Mint, Marinated Feta

-It’s International Ladies Group annual Barbecue time, and over the past twenty-two-twenty- three years what makes it special from our other events over the course of a year, is being one of the few functions where the husbands are invited.
+It’s International Ladies Group annual Barbecue time, and over the past twenty-two-twenty- three years what makes summer special from our other events over the course of a year is being one of the few functions where the husbands are invited.
 This year I hosted.

 One of our pass around hors’ d oeuvres was this delicious and cheery colored Watermelon, Mint, Marinated Feta.
 Thanks to my youngest, Alex the Athlete for the beautiful prep work and plate styling.

 So easy to put together, while the getting is still good nearing the end of the season, you could easily include these refreshing finger treats at your Labor Day barbecue, coming up in just a week.
 What?
 Yes.
 Really.
 Where do the seasons go?
 I don’t know about you but sometimes it seems no matter how much I take advantage of the season, still, there always seems more yet left to do in taking full advantage of the moment.

 Summer Barbecue with International Ladies Group is actually our trickiest gathering endeavor between vacations and travel along with many of the girls making trips to visit relatives back in native homelands so coordinating or changing out dates is like a major feat of the United Nations.

 This year, and a few members short of the group our end of summer party still commenced, along with a couple of extra special attendees, Jyothi’s Mom, visiting from India, whom we call ‘Auntie’ dressed in the green sari, along with Jyothi’s niece, Radhika, readying to attend the Master’s Program at Syracuse University.
 Also then joining us, my next door neighbor and dear friend, Karen, and her husband, Dave, just back from the shore, she’s in the navy and white stripe shirt.